MontiCore/cd4analysis/README.md

 * pretty-printing,
 * storing symbols in symbol files,
 * loading symbols from symbol files, and
-* transforming CDs into the svg format and textual PlantUML models.
+* transforming CDs into a graphical svg format.

 The requirements for building and using the CD CLI tool are that Java 8, Git, and Gradle are installed and available for use e.g. in Bash.